shamilshamuh/End-to-End-Learner-Journey-Opportunity-Analytics-Dashboard/README.md

 This project was completed as part of my internship at Excelerate, where I worked as a Data Analyst Associate Intern.
 I prepared weekly reports and built an integrated dashboard using six interconnected datasets.
 The goal was to provide global insights into learner journeys, covering applicants, cohorts, opportunities, and marketing campaigns.
 # 🗂️ Datasets Used

-1. [Applicant Data.csv]() – Applicant demographics and university details
+1. [User Data.csv](https://raw.githubusercontent.com/shamilshamuh/End-to-End-Learner-Journey-Opportunity-Analytics-Dashboard/refs/heads/main/User_data.csv) – Applicant demographics and university details

 2. [Cognito User Data.csv](https://github.com/shamilshamuh/Amazon_data_analysis/blob/main/Amazon_dataset.csv) – User profiles, demographics, and activity details